-Planning for Major Projects for 2021 - 2022
+Planning for Major Projects for 2023 - 2024

-Sparta Public Safety Training Facility Simulation City: Western would like to add an emergency response course, which would be straight and curved roadways used to simulate real-world driving scenarios.
-It would include an urban driving environment, such as a cul de sac, cross streets, and an elevated bridge with quardrails.
+1. Sparta Public Safety Training Facility Simulation City: Western would like to add an emergency response course, which would simulate real-world driving scenarios.
+It would include an urban driving environment such as a cul du sac, cross streets, straight and curved roadways, and an elevated bridge with guardrails.
 The roadways would also include intersections controlled by traffic signals.
-A control tower would also be built, which provides complete visual observation and command and control for all training scenarios.
-Also included in the plan, is a Tactical Village in the area of the cross streets.
-This is designed to be a collection of small structures used to simulate a variety of residential, commercial, and institutional buildings arranged in a typical city street grid pattern.
-The vision is for training emergency responders to do cross-discipline scenario training.
+The plan includes a Tactical Village that consists of a collection of small structures located in the area of the cross streets.
+The structures would simulate a variety of residential, commercial, and institutional buildings that would be arranged in a typical city street grid pattern.
+Also included in the plan, is a control tower that would provide complete visual observation, command, and control for all training scenarios.
+The vision is for training emergency responders to do crossdiscipline scenario training.
 This plan would align with our future expansion vision for the Sparta Public Safety Training Center.

-Property Acquisition | ELL/GED Center in Arcadia: Key industries in the arcadia area have an increasing ELL/GED workforce need.
-A physical presence is necessary for Western to successfully assist with this need.
-In preparation for a physical location, property must first be acquired.
+Property Acquisition - ELL/GED Center in Arcadia: Key industries in the Arcadia area have an increasing ELL/GED workforce need.
+A physical presence is necessary for Western to successfully help with this need.
+In preparation for a physical location, a property must first be acquired.